wp-plugins/wp-retina-2x/readme.txt

 * Added: optimization and enhancement of the issues management.
 * Added: a little counter icon to show the number of issues.
 * Added: an 'IGNORE' button to hide issues that should not be.

+= 0.2.9 =
+* Fix: in a few cases, the retina images were not generated (for no apparent reasons).

 == Installation ==